 All prospective Mutant Vehicle drivers, and those requiring a disabled license, must pre-register with the DMV before the event.
-To be licensed, Mutant Vehicles must meet certain criteria and ALL registrations take place pre-event.
+No uninvited Mutant Vehicles will be licensed on-site-If your vehicle was not invited, it will not be licensed.
 You are required to show your acceptance letter to Gate staff upon entering BRC-those not pre-registered and approved WILL NOT be let into BRC.
-For more info see: http://burningman.org/event/art-performance/mutant-vehicles/.
+For more info see: burningman.org/event/art-performance/mutant-vehicles/.